lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Using PushGateway for long-lived streams.
 - Not correlating checkpoint/offset metrics with batch durations and GC.

-If you want, I can:
-- provide example StreamingQueryListener pseudo-code that emits Prometheus metrics,
-- draft a starter Grafana dashboard JSON for key panels,
-- or write a few concrete PromQL alert rules tailored to your environment.
-Which would help you most?

 ## How do you set up CI/CD for streaming applications, including automated tests and canary verifications?
 Goal-first summary